devane/large-file-import/README.md

 something3:otherthing3<br/>
 something4:otherthing4<br/>

+#Require:
-Requires: python 3 and psycopg2
+python 3 and psycopg2

 Use it like this:
 ./large-file-import.py csv-like-file.txt